Netflix faces boycott calls in India over 'A Suitable Boy' kissing scene - Local News 8

 Other businesses have been thrown off by similar controversies.
 Last month, an Indian jewelry brand pulled an ad showing a Muslim family with their Hindu daughter-in-law after criticism from some people in the Hindu community.

-— Helen Regan, Priyali Sur and Vedika Sud contributed to this report.
+— Manveena Suri, Helen Regan, Priyali Sur and Vedika Sud contributed to this report.

 Comments